-If the pain is the reason for all the aggression, do your best to suppress the pain, or relieve it.
 Firstly, identify which part of your dog’s body is in pain.
+If the pain is the reason for all the aggression, do your best to suppress the pain or relieve it.
 From there, if it is something you can handle, do it.
-For example, maybe the dog has a splinter on one of his limbs.
-If you can remove the splinter, the better.
-However, for the ideal solution.
-Consult your vet for a thorough checkup to determine in actuality what the problem could be, and what the best prescription to reduce the pain is.
+For example, maybe the dog has a splinter on one of his limbs; the better if you can remove the splinter, however, for the ideal solution.
+Consult your vet for a thorough checkup to determine in actuality what the problem could be and what the best prescription to reduce the pain is.

 Guarding the territory

 It is like dogs to be protective.
-They become very possessive of their new home and their owners, more especially where they have been shown, love.
-In this case, you want to identify the items that are very precious to your dog, for example, their favourite shoe to chew on, or a mere toy.
+They become very possessive of their new home and their owners, especially where they have been shown love.
+In this case, you want to identify the items that are very precious to your dog, for example, their favorite shoe to chew on or a mere toy.

-Ensure that no one takes away their favourite items, but better yet, train your dog how to share.
-If for the one you have two dogs or two different pets, then you have to invest in training him how to share.
+Ensure that no one takes away their favorite items, but better yet, train your dog how to share.
+If you have two dogs or two different pets, you have to invest in teaching them how to share.
 Sometimes, all you need to do is give your dog enough attention for them to feel secure with sharing their items.

 Have you thought of dog therapy before?
 If fear is the reason for aggression, maybe it is about time you considered it.
 Instead of cursing at your dog and being rude, have a therapist guide your dog out of the fearful and traumatic phenomena.
 A certified balanced dog training can also assist with this issue.

 Can you do without a dog leash or a crate?
 Then go ahead with it!
 Sometimes, giving your dog what they want is the only solution you need.
-But since a dog leach comes in handy every once in a while, consider expert training to get your dog okay with the idea of walking on a leash.
+Since a dog leash is functional, you may want to consider expert training to get your dog comfortable with walking on a leash.

 No one enjoys the company of an aggressive dog — equally, no one pleasures amidst a rude person.
-While dogs can be very troublesome when aggressive, it is necessary that dog owners find ways to handle them, without resulting in rudeness.
-Learn more about how to make your dog respect you here: https://www.authenticdogs.com/how-to-make-your-dog-respect-you/
+While dogs can be very troublesome when aggressive, dog owners must find ways to handle them without rudeness.